healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 *   Cleaning (20%) - **7.0**/10

-The Amazon Basics don’t try to be anything more than it is— a standard and easy-to-use electric kettle.
-Thus, the kettle doesn’t create any unnecessary difficulties in controlling and using it.
+The Amazon Basics doesn’t try to be anything more than it is— a standard and easy-to-use electric kettle.
+Therefore, the kettle doesn’t create any unnecessary difficulties in controlling and using it.

 ### 7.0 - User Control